 Evesham is a picturesque town with a great shopping offer set along side the beautiful Abbey Park and the River Avon.
-You’ll find high street names such as Bon Marche and Body Shop alongside fascinating independent stores and a great selection of café’s and restaurants.
+You’ll find high street names such as Bon Marche and Sports Direct alongside fascinating independent stores and a great selection of café’s and restaurants.
 The Saturday Charter Market draws traders from across the UK and has become a key attraction for local shoppers as well as attracting visitors to the Vale of Evesham.

 There is no more beautiful way of exploring the Vale of Evesham,